NALCAP Visa (North American Language and Culture Assistant Program)

 • Decision period: The legal period for reaching a decision is of 1 month from the day after the application submission date, but this period may be extended if an interview or additional documents are requested.

-• Collecting the visa: The visa must be collected in person by the applicant or by their representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favourable decision is notified.
+• Collecting the visa: The visa must be collected in person by the applicant within one month, from the day on which the favourable decision is notified.

 • Refusal of the visa or study stay permit: Refusals of a NALCAP visa will always be notified in writing, setting forth the grounds on which the decision adopted was based.

-• Validity period of the visa: The visa will be valid for a 90-day stay.
-The applicant must apply for a Foreigner Identity Card within a period of 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.
+• Validity period of the visa: If the authorized stay does NOT exceed 180 days, the visa will be valid for the entire duration of the stay and it will not be necessary to obtain a Foreigner Identity Card (TIE).
+If the authorized stay exceeds 180 days, the visa will be valid for a 365-day stay.
+The applicant must apply for a Foreigner Identity Card within one month of entering Spain, at the Police Station in the province where the authorization was processed.

 This information is not binding and does not alter or replace the relevant regulations, which shall always prevail.